lingtalfi/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator.md

 - className: string
 - objectClassName: string
 - ric: array
+- ricPlural: string, the first column of the ric in plural form
 - ricVariables: array (more details in the getRicVariables method comments)
 - uniqueIndexesVariables: array (more details in the getUniqueIndexesVariables method comments)
 - autoIncrementedKey: string|false